gabrielmortors/motors-assigment-gl/README.md

 - **Databricks Optimization:** Addressed Databricks-specific SQL syntax and limitations, including `partition_by` requirements, usage of `LATERAL VIEW EXPLODE` for array unnesting, and `event_id` sanitization for compatibility.
 - **Custom dbt Macros:** Developed reusable macros for common transformations, such as Unix timestamp conversion (`to_timestamp_from_unix`) and millisecond to second conversion (`convert_milliseconds_to_seconds`), enhancing code modularity and maintainability.
 - **Data Quality & Documentation:** Established comprehensive YAML documentation and dbt tests for models across layers, ensuring data integrity and understanding.
-- **Standardized Schema Management:** Centralized schema configuration for mart models in `dbt_project.yml`, promoting consistency.
+- **Standardized Schema Management:** Centralized and dynamic schema configuration for all model layers in `dbt_project.yml`, promoting consistency across environments.
 - **Code Conventions:** Adherence to SQL formatting (leading commas) and project structure best practices throughout the development process.

 ## Data Sources